Morgan-Durant/ops-reading-notes/reading3.md

 POST is the test the BIOS performs everytime your PC is powerd on to check if the essential hardware components of the CPU are working effeciently.

 ## - What is the CMOS?
+CMOS stands for Complementary Metal Oxide Semiconductor.
+It's an IC (integrated circuit) chip on the motherboard that stores the critical data used by the OS during the booting process.

 ## - What is the CMOS battery?
 The CMOS battery allows CMOS to run all together.
 It is like the power-switch.
 Removing the battery and placing it back in will cause a system re-boot.